MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 <!-- ---------------------------------- -->
 #### Review manifest field values

-The following fields in the manifest are automatically included in your store listing details.
-The fields are read-only on the **Store listings** webpage.
-The store listings webpage is described later in this article.
+The following fields in the manifest file are automatically included in your store listing details.
+The fields are read-only on the **Store listings** webpage (described below).

-Before uploading your package to Partner Center, make sure that the field values match your preferred display on the store details webpage, as follows.
+Before uploading your package to Partner Center, inspect the manifest file to make sure that the field values match your preferred display on the store details<!-- todo: what title of webpage? bold --> webpage.

 In the manifest file, review these fields:

-*  The `Name` field, which populates the **Display name** on the store details webpage.
+*  The `Name` field, which populates the **Display name** on the store details<!-- todo: what title of webpage? bold --> webpage.

-*  The `Description` field, which populates the **Short description** on the store details webpage.<!--todo: confirm "description" vs "short description" in manifest vs. store page-->
+*  The `Description` field, which populates the **Short description** on the store details<!-- todo: what title of webpage? bold -->  webpage.<!--todo: confirm "description" vs "short description" in manifest vs. store webpage-->

    Fill in the `Description` field, to explicitly provide a catchy description that will be displayed at the top of the listing for your extension.